steipete/claude-code-mcp/README.md

   Note: The local user installation path (`~/.claude/local/claude`) will still be checked but only for the default `claude` binary.

 - `MCP_CLAUDE_DEBUG`: Enable debug logging (set to `true` for verbose output)
+- `CLAUDE_CLI_TIMEOUT_SECONDS`: Configure the timeout for Claude CLI operations in seconds (default: `3600`).
+This sets how long the server will wait for a response from the Claude CLI before considering it a timeout.

 ## Installation & Usage